 1): For compensation of his time and assistance, the ship he owns called “Horizon” will be repaired and stored.
 The time for repairs is estimated to be approximately ten business days.
 Therefore, this contract cannot be in effect for longer than three weeks other than to conclude the repairs on the ship if complications with repairs take longer than expected.
 Varhi Vloyis will work with the investigation for these ten expected days.
 Repairs on "Horizon" will begin if and once this contract has been agreed upon by all parties.

-2): On each business day, Varhi Vloyis will be obligated to report to the Royal Palace by 9:00 in the morning and will depart by 6:00 in the evening.
+2): On each business day, Varhi Vloyis will be obligated to report to the Royal Palace by 9:00 in the morning and will depart by 6:00 in the evening or otherwise a total of 9 hours ten business days.
 Failure to fulfill this requirement unless otherwise stated may be seen as a breach of this contract.

 3): His benefactor, Prince Sairek Ceareste of the Ceareste Kingdom, must co-sign this contract to become valid and, upon signing the agreement, will become bound to this contract’s terms as well.

-4): If all parties agree to the contract, each party must choose a claim that the opposite parties will put at stake for the claim, to ensure the contract is upheld and not broken.
+4): If all parties agree to the contract, all parties must choose a claim that the opposite parties will put at stake for the claim, to ensure the contract is upheld and not broken.
 In the case of this contract, such stakes cannot exceed 25,000 seru for each individual.
 Either seru, property or one item not exceeding this value is allowed.
-Items belonging personally to Royal Families are not permitted.
+Unique to the attending parties of this contract, items belonging personally to Royal Families or other governmental property are not permitted.

 Sairek saw Eseras' signature and Varhi’s signature was already on the contract.
 It was only his signature that Eseras was waiting for.